Set up super payments

 Every employer needs a default super fund that employees can choose if they don't already have a fund.

-Move from the ATO's super clearing house
+The ATO's super clearing house has closed

 Check payroll settings